honestbee/honestbee.github.io/_posts/2017-04-28-enums-in-elixir-ecto.md

 ### Enum macro

-To create a `enum` in elixir, I created a macro, that would take the name of the enum and a block which will contain the values (a map)
+To create a `enum` in Elixir, I created a macro, that would take the name of the enum and a block which will contain the values (a map)

 ```
 defmacro enum(name, [do: block]) do